-You probably know your hedgehog has teeth (how else would he crunch his little cereal-like insectivore food?) but did you know these teeth may need some regular attention just like yours, your dog's, and really anyone else that has teeth?
+You probably know your hedgehog has teeth—how else would he crunch his little cereal-like insectivore food—but did you know these teeth may need some regular attention just like yours?
 Hedgehog tooth diseases are real and shouldn't be ignored.
-They can cause serious pain and infections to your hedgehog and if you have ever had a toothache you know it's no fun!
+They can cause serious pain and infections to your hedgehog, and if you have ever had a toothache you know it's no fun!

-To get hedgehog teeth professionally cleaned your hedgehog will need to be put under anesthesia.
-It is then that those little teeth can be cleaned, polished, and radiographed (x-rays).
+To get hedgehog teeth professionally cleaned, your hedgehog will need to be put under anesthesia.
+It is then that those little teeth can be cleaned, polished, and x-rayed.
 Problem teeth may need to be extracted.
-This is the same procedure that is done on cats, dogs, and other pets with teeth but there is still anesthetic risk involved anytime your pet goes under anesthesia.
+This is the same procedure that is done on cats, dogs, and other pets with teeth, but there is still anesthetic risk involved anytime your pet goes under anesthesia.
 Blood screening and IV fluids should be discussed prior to the procedure with your veterinarian to assure the safest dental prophylaxis possible.

-These three things are what your veterinarian might call the black or brown stuff on your hedgie's teeth.
-It is made up of saliva, food particles and bacteria.
+Plaque, tartar, and calculus are what your veterinarian might call the black or brown stuff on your hedgie's teeth.
+It is made up of saliva, food particles, and bacteria.
 It is a problem because it makes the teeth unhealthy and sits on the gum line.
 The gum line is a direct pathway to your hedgehog's blood supply which therefore allows the bacteria to go to all the major organs in the body.
 A large accumulation of one of these three things can lead to a systemic infection in your hedgehog.
 You can usually brush off the softer plaque, but usually, tartar and calculus are too hard to brush off without a professional cleaning.